 The Highway Code.

-UK Registration Plate info from 1904 to July 1998, from the MG Enthusiasts BBS.
-Note that the section headed 'DOUBLE LETTER Registration by area' applies to both 2-letter and 3-letter registrations.
-In the case of the latter the 2nd and 3rd letters indicate the area, the 1st letter being incremented as each block of 999 numbers was used up.
+UK (excluding detail for Northern Ireland, which has its own Driver and Vehicle Agency) Registration Plate info from 1903 to 2003, from the Chiltern Vehicle Preservation Group.
+Note that with 3-letter registrations prior to 2001 the 2nd and 3rd letters indicate the registration district.
+From September 2001 the new format uses two digits to indicate the half-year, starting with 51 in September 2001, 02 for March 2002, 52 for September 2002 and so on, which will suffice up to 00 for 2050/51.
 'Q' plates were issued to kit-cars, cars built up using components from a variety of sources, or where the age was otherwise not able to be determined to allow an age-related plate to be issued.

 'MG' and 'UMG' registrations on cars sold by University Motors in the period 1930-1949 from the MG Cars site and an appendix on some specific cars with some history.